 We are party to a Registration Rights Agreement that provides the Sponsors the right to demand that we file a registration statement and the Sponsors and the Co-Investors the right to request that their shares be covered by a registration statement that we are otherwise filing, subject to certain limitations.
 See "Certain Relationships and Related Party Transactions-Registration Rights Agreement" elsewhere in this prospectus.
-In addition, each participant in our Executive Plan, including each executive officer, must enter into a Management Shareholders Agreement with us and our controlling shareholder, Bali Investments S.àr.l., in connection with the executive's purchase of shares pursuant to the Executive Plan.
-The Management Shareholders Agreement grants "piggyback" registration rights allowing the executive to sell along side Bali Investments S.àr.l. or its successor in a public offering.
+In addition, each participant in our Executive Plan, including each executive officer, must enter into a Management Shareholders Agreement with us and our controlling shareholder, Bali Investments S.àr.I., in connection with the executive's purchase of shares pursuant to the Executive Plan.
+The Management Shareholders Agreement grants "piggyback" registration rights allowing the executive to sell along side Bali Investments S.àr.I. or its successor in a public offering.

-After this offering, the holders of 198,398,858 ordinary shares, or 84% based on shares outstanding as of May 3, 2009 assuming no exercise of the underwriters' option to purchase additional shares and no exercise of our options (other than those options exercised by selling shareholders for the purpose of selling shares in this offering), will be entitled to rights with respect to registration of such shares under the Securities Act.
+After this offering, the holders of approximately ordinary shares, or % based on shares outstanding as of , 2009 assuming no exercise of the underwriters' option to purchase additional shares and no exercise of our options, will be entitled to rights with respect to registration of such shares under the Securities Act.
 Except for shares purchased by affiliates, registration of their shares under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act immediately upon effectiveness of the registration, subject to the expiration of the lock-up period.